RolandDreger/indesign-openai/readme.md

 1. Go to `Code` → `Download ZIP`
 2. Create an account at [OpenAi](https://openai.com/) (if you don't already have one).
 3. Create an API key under `User` → `API keys` and the button `Create new secret key`.

+**Plugin** (latest)
+4. To install the plugin, double-click the downloaded file `openai-4-indesign.ccx`.
+5. At the first start click on the key icon (top right of the panel) and enter the API key in the input field of the opened dialog.

+*or*

+**Script** (deprecated)
-4. Insert this key into the script code.
+4. Insert the API key into the script code.
 Line 23: `var OPENAI_API_KEY = "YOUR_API_KEY";`
+5. To install the script, place the script file `openai-4-indesign.idjs` in your InDesign script folder.
-5. Start the script `openai-4-indesign.idjs` with a double-click from the InDesign Script palette.
+6. Start the script  with a double-click from the InDesign Script palette.

 ## Notes
 ### Text